By: Marilyn L. Davis

 Her bottom was not being able to tuck her child into bed one night.
 Her five-year-old daughter had gone on her first spend the night party.
 As sometimes happens, long past her usual bedtime, she wanted to go home.

 My friend got a phone call about 10:30 to come and get her daughter, which wouldn’t usually be a problem.
-However, that night, she had taken the opportunity to start drinking earlier in the evening without her daughter there and was too intoxicated to pick her up.
-Her husband went instead.
+However, that night, she had taken the opportunity to start drinking earlier in the evening.
+Since she was too drunk to drive, her husband went instead.

 Leaning down to adjust the covers over her half-sleeping daughter, she fell into the bed.
 Now her daughter was awake and crying.